YvesGreijn/YvesGreijn/README.md

 - 👯 I’m looking to collaborate on scraping / algorithms to make my work more efficient (working on it, not yet pushed to my repo's)
 - 🤔 I’m looking for help with your (Engineering) Leadership hiring needs.
 This would make the most sense.
 - 💬 Ask me about Interview processes, candidate preparation, interview training and 'signal', eliminating bias, and diversity in the workplace.
 Etc.
-- 📫 How to reach me: yves dot greijn at mavenheadhunting dot com

 ++++++++++++++
 ++++++++++++